Home

 The Source Manuscripts of the TR

 There were 8 manuscripts used for the first edition, all of which had originally come from Constantinople (in 1453).
-GA stands for Gregory-Aland and is a manuscript identification number.
+The 9th manuscript was provided for the 3rd edition as a Greek source for the longer version of 1 John 5:7-8 (the Comma Johanneum), as given in the Vulgate.

 Dating